cwellsx/time/README.md

     npx create-react-app time --template typescript

-The most useful command is `npm start` which launches the app for interactive development and debugging using Visual
+- The most useful command is `npm start` which launches the app for interactive development using Visual Studio Code
+- For debugging, do `npm start`, then press F5 to Start Debugging using the "Chrome" settings defined in `launch.json`

-- `npm run build` -- the vanilla version of the optimized build
+- `npm run build` is the vanilla version of the optimized build (which I don't use)
+- `npm run publish` is a modified version of `npm run build` -- it builds a release version into the `/docs` folder

 ### Publishing